Every page in your site must be represented in your navigation. This helps visitors

 At the bottom of the navigation, you can add a link to an internal site that contains information

 specifically for faculty and staff members and current students.
-This link is in a
+This link is smaller

-lighter gray box and uses an internal audience’s name for your unit, “My [unit name].”
+text aligned to the right and uses an internal audience’s name for your unit, “My

-For example, the College of Education uses “My COE” for their internal site.
-This
+[unit name].”
+For example, the College of Education uses “My COE” for their internal

 Every page in your site must be represented in your navigation.
 Only pages from your